 It gives it energy, you know?

 “I didn’t fully grasp the idea that these are heavy fucking machines that are hot and metal, flying through the air.
-I was really kind of putting myself in reckless positions… But it turns out I’m a bit of an adrenaline junky, and that was one way for me to get that high.”
+I was really kind of putting myself in reckless positions… But it turns out I’m a bit of an adrenaline junkie, and that was one way for me to get that high.”

 What was it like visiting the national circuit for the first time?
 Now that I know this was your introduction to the sport, I want to hear your take on seeing tracks like Glen Helen and Washougal for the first time.

 It was super awesome!
 A little intimidating… Really hot, really dirty.
 I think once you embrace getting roosted by a 250 with your camera gear, there’s a thrill to it.
 Up to a certain point though, I was a little oblivious to it all.
 I didn’t fully grasp the idea that these are heavy fucking machines that are hot and metal, flying through the air.
 I was really kind of putting myself in reckless positions, naughty positions, positions where I could very easily get run over or hit.
-But it turns out I’m a bit of an adrenaline junky, and that was one way for me to get that high.
+But it turns out I’m a bit of an adrenaline junkie, and that was one way for me to get that high.

 I had been with Fox for a couple months though, going on all of these shoots, and we went up to Canada to shoot with Guy [Perrett].
 I got on a KTM 450 for the first time, and when I let the clutch out it was this “Oh shit!” moment.
 I thought, “This thing could get really out of control and hurt me!”
 Before that though, I was very trusting of the riders.
 It didn’t even cross my mind that the motorcycle could hurt me while I was shooting.
 That was a bit of a reality check.